Oakland Remembers World War I: Lt. Y. Lyons Joel

 “As we were marching away to board the train for embarkation I saw Mr. and Mrs. L.B.
 Joel, of Atlanta, Ga., waving a last good-bye to their only boy, Lieutenant Y. Lyons Joel, one of the last lieutenants in my company.
 It was really a last good-bye, because their brave boy never recovered from a wound received in the Argonne.”

 Joel’s parents were notified of his wounds and they immediately requested passports for France from the War Department.
-Unfortunately their passport request came through too late.
+Unfortunately, their passport request came through too late.
 Lieutenant Joel died on December 12, 1918.
 He was buried at the American Cemetery in Nantes, and his body was later brought over and buried at Oakland Cemetery.
-The Joel family vault is located in Oakland’s Jewish Flat section.
+The Joel family vault is located in Oakland’s Jewish Flats section.